+Official meetings of the:

+- National level are held at least eight (8) times per year, one of which may be a multiunion meeting. - Regional level are held at least eight (8) times per year, one of which may be a multiunion meeting. - Local Labour Relations Committee are held at least eight (8) times a year.

-Official meetings of the national, regional or local Labour Relations Committee are held at least eight (8) times a year, on dates agreed upon by the CSC and the Union.
+On dates agreed upon by the CSC and the Union.

-CSC and the Union agree to respect the existing protocol in regards to Regional Labour Management Committee meetings in the Prairie region given its geographic particularities.
+7. CSC and the Union agree to respect the existing protocol in regards to Regional Labour Management Committee meetings in the Prairie region given its geographic particularities.
 At the request of either party, the protocol may be reviewed for modification or amendment.

-IV-B - GRIEVANCE COMMITTEES (REFERENCE: ARTICLE 20)
+IV-B- GRIEVANCE COMMITTEES (REFERENCE: ARTICLE 20)

-- 1. In the spirit of the Federal Public Sector Labour Relations and Employment Act and the Informal Conflict Management System concept, CSC and the Union agree to establish a grievance committee in each institution. - a) The Grievance Committee must be composed of an equal number of union representatives (including the Local President or his or her designated representative) and CSC management representatives (including the Warden or his or her designated representative).
+1. In the spirit of the Federal Public Sector Labour Relations and Employment Act and the

+Informal Conflict Management System concept, CSC and the Union agree to establish a grievance committee in each institution.

-- b) The Committee meets once a month or as otherwise agreed by both parties. - c) The Committee's mandate is to discuss problems in the application of the collective agreement as well as any grievances originating from the institution. - d) During the Grievance Committee meetings, both parties may make use of outside advisors or facilitators. - e) Employees attending meetings of this Committee are considered to be present at work.
+- a) The Grievance Committee must be composed of an equal number of union representatives (including the Local President or his or her designated representative) and CSC management representatives (including the Warden or his or her designated representative). - b) The Committee meets once a month or as otherwise agreed by both parties. - c) The Committee's mandate is to discuss problems in the application of the collective agreement as well as any grievances originating from the institution. - d) During the Grievance Committee meetings, both parties may make use of outside advisors or facilitators. - e) Employees attending meetings of this Committee are considered to be present at work.

-IV-C - UNIFORM COMMITTEE (REFERENCE: ARTICLE 19)
+IV-C- UNIFORM COMMITTEE (REFERENCE: ARTICLE 19)